Ashok Vihar

 Ashok Vihar is a neighbourhood in the North West Delhi district of Delhi, India.
 Situated along the Ring Road, Delhi, it is divided into four phases.
+It was built on the acquired lands of the Wazirpur village.

 Education

 There are several schools in Ashok Vihar which include Mata Jai Kaur Public School, Prudence School, Kulachi Hansraj Model School, Montfort Senior Secondary School, DAV Public School, Lions Public School and Maharaja Agarsain Public School.
 Also, two colleges namely Satyawati College and Lakshmibai College, affiliated to University of Delhi, are located here.